 £243 per year or £20.25 a month is the average price of pet insurance.
 This is according to figures based on pet insurance quotes collected from Consumer Intelligence between May 2017 and May 2018.

 The cost of pet insurance is growing, with the Association of British Insurers (ABI) stating that there has been an increase of £57 in premiums since 2007.
-The increase has been attributed to rising vet bills which gets passed on to the insurers and the eventually the policyholders.
+The increase has been attributed to rising vet bills which gets passed on to the insurers and the eventually then policyholders.

-The cost of owning a pet and paying out for insurance is not an inconsiderable amount.
+The cost of owning a pet and paying out for pet insurance is not an inconsiderable amount.
 So anyway to reduce the cost of your pet insurance is likely to be a welcome one.
 If you consider the following tips when requesting your quote, you might end up paying less for your premium.
 Look after your pet’s health

 With so many different insurers each providing their own level of pet insurance cover it’s no wonder some people just choose the cheapest option available to them.
-You could get lucky doing this and choose the cover level suitable for you, but it makes sense to research the type of policy you really require.
+You could get lucky doing this and choose the cover level suitable for you, but it makes sense to research the type of pet insurance policy you really require.
 Some policies exclude certain things which you might believe are necessary.

 There are a number of common treatments that are often excluded from a standard pet insurance policy.
 Routine vaccines, pregnancy and birth expenses, flea and worm control, as well as neutering and spaying are frequently excluded from policies.
-Any pre-existing medical conditions will not be covered, which also applies if you change insurance provider.
+Any pre-existing medical conditions will not be covered, which also applies if you change pet insurance provider.